victoriawhite1/victoriawhite1/README.md

 - 👋 Hi, I’m @victoriawhite1
+  Check out my Gravitational Wave Research in the GWR Repository!
 - 👀 I’m interested in nuclear energy and data analysis.
 - 🌱 I’ve recently earned my B.S. in physics at Hofstra University, in May 2024
 - 💞️ I’m always looking to collaborate on projects